-My Response to President Obama Record-breaking Tweet
+My Response To President Obama's Record-Breaking Tweet

+"No one is born hating another person because of the color of his skin or his background or his religion..." pic.twitter.com/InZ58zkoAm— Barack Obama (@BarackObama) August 13, 2017

-When President Obama's record-breaking Tweet came out I did what most people did, like, retweet and took some sadistic pleasure in the knowledge that the record-breaking news was going to drive Trump up the wall.
+When President Obama’s record-breaking Tweet came out I did what most people did: liked, retweeted and took some sadistic pleasure in the knowledge that the record-breaking news was going to drive Trump up the wall.

 I have since giving it some more thought, and in truth and with all due respect to President Obama and Nelson Mandela, is not that simple, and I believe the response takes more than 140 characters.